blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 We need to parameterize $u$ and $q$ in terms of our observed demographic variables.
-We use the [logit][WPlogit] function to map an unbounded range into a probability (and thus it's inverse to map back to probability):
+We use the [logit][WPlogit] function to map an unbounded range into a probability (and thus its inverse to map back to probability):

 [WPlogit]: https://en.wikipedia.org/wiki/Logit